Skip to content

 Coordinates and Midpoints

-This tutorial covers: - basic midpoint usage - using label strings as references - edge labels on a triangle - recursive bisection - computing a triangle’s centroid via iterated midpoints - named coordinates as invisible path waypoints - routing paths via intermediate coordinates - expression-based coordinates with the calc library
+This tutorial covers: - basic midpoint usage - point/vector translations from node positions - using label strings as references - edge labels on a triangle - recursive bisection - computing a triangle’s centroid via iterated midpoints - named coordinates as invisible path waypoints - routing paths via intermediate coordinates - expression-based coordinates with the calc library

 fig = TikzFigure()